 When not running there will be plenty of time for eating, chilling out (napping is popular) as well as opportunities to explore the local area and go for walks.

 You can also expect lots of banter and fun and games.
-There will be a fair amount of drinking, especially on Thursday which has become known as ‘mental night’ (in January a beer centurion was completed); but again there is no pressure and you will certainly not be the only one if you don’t want to drink.
+There will be some drinking, but again there is no pressure and you will certainly not be the only one if you don’t want to drink.

 CUH&H training camps are, without fail, simply amazing and unmissable.